 Focused Aim (Ex): At 1st level, as a swift action, the mysterious stranger can spend 1 grit point to gain a bonus on all firearm damage rolls equal to her Charisma modifier (minimum 1) with all firearm attacks she makes until the end of her turn.
 At 7th level, when she uses the dead shot deed, she multiplies this bonus by the number of hits she made while rolling the Dead Shot attack.
 This deed replaces the quick clear deed.

 Clipping Shot (Ex): At 11th level, when the mysterious stranger misses with a firearm attack, she can spend 1 grit point to deal half the damage that attack would have dealt if it were a hit (roll damage normally).
 She can decide to use this deed and spend the grit point after making the attack.
 This deed has no effect if the attack used the dead shot deed.
 The cost of using this deed cannot be reduced with the Signature Deed feat, the true grit class feature, or any similar effect.
+This replaces the bleeding wound deed.

 Lucky (Ex): Starting at 2nd level, a mysterious stranger gains a +1 luck bonus on Will saving throws.
 This bonus increases by +1 for every four levels beyond 2nd level (to a maximum of +5 at 20th level).
 This ability replaces nimble.